MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-storage.md

 ---
 title: Azure CLI references for Azure Storage | Microsoft Docs
-description: Learn how to use the Azure CLI to manage Azure Storage.
+description: Find Azure CLI core and extension reference commands to manage Azure Storage.
+Follow links to popular articles to learn how to use the Azure CLI for Azure Storage.
 author: dbradish-microsoft
 manager: barbkess
 ms.devlang: azurecli